treeman/jonashietala/posts/2023-11-02-i_designed_my_own_keyboard_layout_was_it_worth_it.markdown

 ---

-I don't think you have to be crazy to design a keyboard layout---but it probably helps.
+I don't think you have to be crazy to design a keyboard layout---but it probably helps to overcome the healthy fear of overoptimization and diminishing returns.

 # What could I have done differently?